 Digging out leafy spurge main roots with or without mulch was effective in reducing the length of main roots from which other roots and shoots emerge.
 Digging out leafy spurge was effective when done four times during the season.
-Digging out main roots led to fewer number of stems that were shorter and younger.
-This eventually resulted in reduced production of flowers.
-Although mulching only also resulted in fewer stems, these were mature stems that produced a greater number of flowers.
+Digging out main roots resulted in fewer number of stems, that were shorter and younger, that eventually produced fewer number of flowers.
+Although mulching only also had fewer number of stems, these were mature stems that produced greater number of flowers.
 Application of mulch by itself was ineffective.
 However, digging out leafy spurge provided an opportunity for other weeds to colonize, especially Canada thistle, another pervasive weed with an extensive root system from which new plants emerge.
-The Treatment Dig + Mulch may not be practical.
-On banks with steep slopes, mulch pieces slid downhill and were difficult to keep in place.
+Treatments were revised in May-June 2019, and data will be collected in summer 2020.
+Treatments were determined such that weed colonization would be prevented by planting desirable plants (native shrubs or grasses) in plots where leafy spurge roots were dug out during 2018 and 2019 summers.
+The Treatment Dig + Mulch needs to be re-considered.
+In banks with steep slopes, mulch pieces slid downhill and were difficult to keep in place.
 In addition, mulch application involved additional work and cost.
-Digging out leafy spurge is an effective and practical method but an additional method has to be developed to prevent the colonization of other weeds especially other perennial weeds.